fujifilmfan/linux_notes/lfs101/lfs101_chapter_notes/lfs101-03-basics.md

 * the kernel initializes and configures the computer's memory and all attached hardware (processors, I/O subsystems, storage devices, etc.) in addition to some user space applications

 #### /sbin/init and Services
-* the kernel runs the `/sbin/init` program, which becomes the origin of all other processors except those started byt he kernel itself
+* the kernel runs the `/sbin/init` program, which becomes the origin of all other processors except those started by the kernel itself
 * **init** starts other processes to get the system running, keeps it running, and shuts it down cleanly
 * old way of doing it: **System V UNIX** with **runlevels**